 Indian Institute of Technology, Madras, India

-Shanti continued her collaboration with several German research institutes, each time funded by the AvH Foundation.
+Bhattacharya continued her collaboration with several German research institutes, each time funded by the AvH Foundation.
 Her most recent visit was in 2017, when she spent a three-month sabbatical at Karlsruhe Institute of Technology.
-During her visit there, as well as on an earlier visit to the Max Planck Institute for Intelligent Systems Stuttgart, she worked on the fabrication of diffractive optics directly on fibre tip, using direct laser writing and Focused Ion Beam fabrication tools respectively.
+During her visit there, as well as on an earlier visit to the Max Planck Institute for Intelligent Systems Stuttgart, she worked on the fabrication of diffractive optics directly on fiber tip, using direct laser writing and Focused Ion Beam fabrication tools respectively.

 , since 2017.
-In addition to her journal publications, she has co-authored a book with Dr. Vijayakumar titled “Design and Fabrication of Diffractive Optical Elements with MATLAB
+In addition to her journal publications, Bhattacharya co-authored a book with Dr. Vijayakumar titled “Design and Fabrication of Diffractive Optical Elements with MATLAB

 Massachusetts Institute of Technology, USA